raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Keepalive TLV {#keepalive}

-The Keepalive TLV (1) is be used by a client to reset a session’s keepalive timer, and at the same time to request what the timeout values should be from this point forward in the session.
+The Keepalive TLV (1) performs three functions.
+When sent by a client, it resets a session's keepalive timer, and at the same time requests what the idle timeout and keepalive interval should be from this point forward in the session.

-Once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) the Keepalive TLV also MAY be initiated by a server, to unilaterally inform the client of new timeout values from this point forward in this session.
+Once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) the Keepalive TLV also MAY be initiated by a server.
+When sent by a server, it resets a session's keepalive timer, and unilaterally informs the client of the new idle timeout and keepalive interval to use from this point forward in this session.

 It is not required that the Keepalive TLV be used in every session.
 While many Session Signaling operations
-(such as DNS Push Notifications {{?I-D.ietf-dnssd-push}}) will be used in conjunction with a long-lived session, not all Session Signaling operations require a long-lived session, and in some cases the default 30-second timeout may be perfectly appropriate.
+(such as DNS Push Notifications {{?I-D.ietf-dnssd-push}}) will be used in conjunction with a long-lived session, not all Session Signaling operations require a long-lived session, and in some cases the default 15-second value for both idle timeout and keepalive interval may be perfectly appropriate.

 The SSOP-DATA for the the Keepalive TLV is as follows: